Case Study

 Olam Films brought a documentary filmmaker's instinct to the brief: before thinking about formats or scripts, we focused on understanding what IGV was actually trying to say and to whom.

-Through careful interview development and on-camera direction, we helped IGV's team articulate their vision in ways that were clear, compelling, and genuinely story-forward — the kind of communication that moves people rather than just informing them.
-We identified the key messages for each stakeholder group and shaped each video around those without losing the human thread that connects them all.
+Through careful interview development and on-camera direction, we helped IGV's team articulate their vision in ways that were clear and honest rather than polished and vague.
+We worked out what each audience needed to hear and shaped each video around that, without letting the individual pieces lose sight of the larger story.

-The result is an ongoing series of films that collectively build IGV's story across audiences and contexts — from overview pieces that explain who IGV is and why they exist, to more targeted content addressing specific stakeholder concerns, to deeper dives into the technology and the mission.
+The result is an ongoing series of films that collectively build IGV's story across audiences and contexts: from overview pieces that explain who IGV is and why they exist, to more targeted content for specific audiences, to deeper dives into the technology and the people behind it.

 The Result